 Therefore, my BLT treat was a celebration of sorts – fie to you villainous virus!
 You may have captured my fair damsel of a boyfriend, but have no fear, once I have eaten this delicious bacon, lettuce and tomato sandwich, I will be back to take you down.

 Tell me more about this BLT…

 A BLT is the iconic sandwich – so iconic in fact it was bestowed its own abbreviation – of bacon, lettuce and tomato.
-The rest – the condiments, the bread, the additional extras – is up to the person who’s mouth is going to greedily devour it moments later.
+The rest – the condiments, the bread, the additional extras, is up to the person whose mouth is going to greedily devour it moments later.

 How is this the BEST BLT?

 The three key ingredients don’t need to be primped or polished, but a dash of je ne sais quoi can make the flavours pop.
-Don’t worry, we’re not going to go completely bouji and substitute the tomatoes for the sundried variety or anything (although that does sound good).
-For my birthday this year, Gaylord made me the most incredible BLT conjured up by food blogger and Instagrammer Bonnie Does Food.
+Don’t worry, this sandwich hasn’t gone completely bougie substituting the tomatoes for the sundried variety or anything (although that does sound good).
+For my birthday, Gaylord made me the most incredible BLT conjured up by food blogger and Instagrammer Bonnie Does Food.
 Using Bonnie as my guide, I played around with the ingredients.
 For the best BLT, there are the following tweaks: